 Downstairs Restaurant: The downstairs restaurant, just next to the lobby was where we ate breakfast, which was a plethora of appetizing local and international dishes.
 Turkish breakfast always consists of healthy green salads, olives, olive oils, fresh yogurt and fruits, with added international extras like waffles, fried eggs, omelettes and cereals.
 A Turkish tea or coffee is an amazing kick in the morning!

 Hotel Sultania’s real culinary masterpiece lives on the top floor, in the Olive Anatolian rooftop restaurant.
 The style of the cuisine is based upon Turkey’s most versatile product, the olive, for its central role in a healthy Mediterranean diet.

-For our starter we had a mixed seafood salad, with finely sliced, brightly coloured vegetables, leaves and herbs, hiding fresh squid, octopus and muscles.
+For our starter we had a mixed seafood salad, with finely sliced, brightly colored vegetables, leaves and herbs, hiding fresh squid, octopus and muscles.

-Desert was equally opulent with a chocolate brownie with a liquid chocolate centre and thick, creamy Turkish ice cream on the side, plus a variety of Baklava.
+Desert was equally opulent with a chocolate brownie with a liquid chocolate center and thick, creamy Turkish ice cream on the side, plus a variety of Baklava.

 The floor to ceiling windows provide a panoramic view of Istanbul, all the way from the Blue Mosque and Hagia Sophia to the eastern side of Istanbul.
 Watching the flickering lights of the buildings which spread up the hillside on the eastern side and the lights of the boats passing through the Bosphorous, creates a vibrant yet intimate atmosphere.